History of Austria: Independence and political development during the Second Republic

 Kurt Waldheim, Secretary General of United Nations.
 He became a president of Austria (1986–1992).

 The two major parties strove towards ending allied occupation and restoring a fully independent Austria.
 The Austrian State Treaty was signed on 15 May 1955.
 Upon the termination of allied occupation, Austria was proclaimed a neutral country, and everlasting neutrality was incorporated into the Constitution on 26 October 1955.

+The post-war years witnessed a big rise in the average of standard of living, which was reflected in the possession by households of a variety of consumer goods.
+In 1977, for example, 65% of households had a car, 79% a washing machine, 82% a vacuum cleaner, 75% a food mixer, 65% a still camera, 90% a television, 35% a cassette recorder and 94% a transistor radio, while in 1976 22% of households had a radio recorder, 42% a tape recorder, and 39% a record player.

 The political system of the Second Republic came to be characterized by the system of Proporz, meaning that posts of some political importance were split evenly between members of the SPÖ and ÖVP.
 Interest group representations with mandatory membership (e.g., for workers, businesspeople, farmers etc.) grew to considerable importance and were usually consulted in the legislative process, so that hardly any legislation was passed that did not reflect widespread consensus.
 The Proporz and consensus systems largely held even during the years between 1966 and 1983, when there were non-coalition governments.

-The ÖVP-SPÖ coalition ended in 1966, when the ÖVP gained a majority in parliament.
-However, it lost it in 1970, when SPÖ leader Bruno Kreisky formed a minority government tolerated by the FPÖ.
-In the elections of 1971, 1975 and 1979 he obtained an absolute majority.
-The 70s were then seen as a time of liberal reforms in social policy.
-Today, the economic policies of the Kreisky era are often criticized, as the accumulation of a large national debt began, and non-profitable nationalized industries were strongly subsidized.
+The ÖVP-SPÖ coalition ended in March 1966, when the ÖVP gained a majority in the National Council.
+Josef Klaus (ÖVP) formed his second cabinett (de).
+The ÖVP lost its majority of seats in March 1970, when SPÖ leader Bruno Kreisky formed a minority government (de) tolerated by the FPÖ.
+In the elections of 1971, of 1975 and of 1979 he obtained an absolute majority.
+The 1970s were then seen as a time of liberal reforms in social policy.
+Later, the economic policies of the Kreisky era often have been criticized, as the accumulation of a large national debt began, and non-profitable nationalized industries were strongly subsidized.

-Following severe losses in the 1983 elections, the SPÖ entered into a coalition with the FPÖ under the leadership of Fred Sinowatz.
-In Spring 1986, Kurt Waldheim was elected president amid considerable national and international protest because of his possible involvement with the Nazis and war crimes during World War II.
-Fred Sinowatz resigned, and Franz Vranitzky became chancellor.
+Following severe losses in the April 1983 election, the SPÖ entered into a coalition with the FPÖ under the leadership of Fred Sinowatz (de).
+In Spring 1986, Kurt Waldheim was elected president amid considerable national and international protest because of his possible involvement with the Nazi regime and war crimes during World War II.
+Fred Sinowatz resigned in June 1986.
+Franz Vranitzky became chancellor and formed his first government (de).